 Redesign recommendations

-Based on the IRB-Approved Graduate Research Study, the following recommendations for redesigning PlayStation 5 menu icons are grounded in data from a mixed-methods card sorting study with novice users.
-The redesigns are aimed at improving semantic clarity, reducing cognitive load, and aligning the iconography with user mental models, which showed an average icon-to-menu accuracy of between 56% and 75%.
+Based on findings from my graduate research study (2025), I developed the following recommendations for redesigning the PS5 menu icons.
+These redesigns are grounded in data from a mixed-methods card-sorting study with novice users, aimed at improving semantic clarity, reducing cognitive load, and aligning the iconography with user mental models.
+Notably, participants in the study correctly matched only about 56–75% of the icons to their intended menu categories on average, illustrating the need for clearer iconography and labels.

 1. Switcher